najaf778/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 #### Effect of Gravity on Range: Weaker gravity (e.g., on the Moon) allows for much longer travel distances, while stronger gravity (e.g., on Jupiter) greatly reduces the range.

 ![alt text](Effect%20of%20Gravity%20on%20Range.png)

+## Conslusion

+The study of projectile motion, particularly its range and dependence on parameters like launch angle, velocity, and gravity, provides essential insights into a variety of real-world phenomena.
+By understanding these relationships, we can optimize motion for practical applications, from sports to space exploration